 ...

-7) Secure (bit 9) is set to 1 once the initial key exchange is complete.
+7) Secure (bit 9) is set to 0 in messages 1 and 2 of the 4-way handshake and to 1 in other messages.

-The Authenticator shall set the Secure bit to 0 in all EAPOL-Key frames sent before the Supplicant has the PTK and the GTK.
-The Authenticator shall set the Secure bit to 1 in all EAPOL-Key frames it sends to the Supplicant containing the last key needed to complete the Supplicant’s initialization.

-The Supplicant shall set the Secure bit to 0 in all EAPOL-Key frames it sends before it has the PTK and the GTK and before it has received an EAPOL-Key frame from the Authenticator with the Secure bit equal to 1 (this should be before receiving message 3 of the 4-way handshake).
-The Supplicant shall set the Secure bit to 1 in all EAPOL-Key frames sent after this until it loses the security association it shares with the Authenticator.

 ...

 CID 1274 (PLACEHOLDER - NO NEED TO DISCUSS)

 11.2.3.16.3 P2715 L5

 Comment:

 The design for delivering the GTK to a STA waking up from WNM sleep mode does not seem to work correctly for the case where RSN is used without management frame protection.
 This does not cover the case where there is a pending GTK update in progress (which is defined in the same paragraph for the management frame protection case) and as such, the STA could be left without knowing the new GTK when the AP/Authenticator takes that into use.
 The current text is as follows: "If RSN is used without management frame protection and a valid PTK is configured for the STA, the current GTK shall be sent to the STA using a group key handshake (see 12.7.7 (Group key handshake)) immediately following the WNM Sleep Mode Response frame."